jonneyeaton/electron/docs/api/app.md

 throw an error.
 The message in the error should be informative and tell you exactly what went wrong

+### `app.setUserAgentFallback(userAgent)`

+* `userAgent` String - The user agent string to use as a global fallback

+Sets the user agent to use as the fallback user agent when no user agent is set at the `webContents` or `session` level.
+Useful for ensuring your entire app has the same user agent.
+Call as early as possible in your apps initialization to ensure that your overridden value is used.

+### `app.getUserAgentFallback()`

+Returns `String` the user agent currently in use as fallback user agent.
+This API returns the default user agent if you have not overriden it using `app.setUserAgentFallback`.

 ### `app.dock.bounce([type])` _macOS_

 * `type` String (optional) - Can be `critical` or `informational`.
 The default is